-Although litigation remains the primary dispute resolution mechanism in the Kingdom of Bahrain, international arbitration is an increasingly popular alternative.
+Although litigation remains the primary dispute resolution mechanism in the Kingdom of Bahrain, international arbitration is an established and increasingly popular alternative.

 In line with other Gulf Cooperation Council (GCC) states, Bahrain has recently updated and streamlined its arbitration law, and has adopted the international norms set out in the United Nations Commission on International Trade Law (UNCITRAL) Model Law (the Model Law).